thennothinghappened/JNIX/README.md

 }
 ```

-This is a completely unfinalised example and it might change a lot from here.
-Of note, type definitions do make this harder when interacting with non-builtin modules, and modules which fail to load are also in charge of cleaning up anything they have done so far.
+This is a completely unfinalised example and it might change a lot from here. <del>Of note, type definitions do make this harder when interacting with non-builtin modules, and modules which fail to load are also in charge of cleaning up anything they have done so far.</del> No longer planning to use TS for this project.

 ## Goals